Barcelona Map, Barcelona Tourist Information Spain

 The city is blessed with an efficient bus services Bus and Metro Metro station (Underground) system with stations scattered throughout the city.

-Barcelona has 4 km of sandy beaches, making it a beach resort, a busy harbour and is also a popular City break.
+Barcelona has 4 km of sandy beaches, making it a beach resort, a busy scenic harbour and is also a popular City break.
 It's mix of history, cosmopolitan atmosphere , large beaches and culture draws tourists from all over the world.
-Because of Barcelona's size the location of your hotel will be important, and will vary depending on the reason for your visit.
+Because of Barcelona's vast size the location of your hotel will be important, and will vary depending on the reason for your visit.

-Language
+Barcelona Language Catalan

-The favoured language of the area of Barcelona, Valencia and the Balearic Islands is Catalan rather than the national language of Spanish.
+The favoured language of the area of Barcelona, and the Balearic Islands is Catalan rather than the national language of Spanish.

-Attractions
+Barcelona Attractions

 The Barri Gotti, the Gothic Quarter of Barcelona is where the medieval walled town of Barcelona is situated.
 Unfortunately most of the old town walls have disappeared as the city expanded.
 The Barri Gotti is a maze of narrow twisting streets.
 The entire area is a tourist attraction with it's shops, cafes, bars and hotels.
 Being the old part of the city it contains the following major attractions: Placa del Reial , Palau Major